Elizabeth Taber Library

 • Will be automatically renewed 2 more weeks if no one else is waiting for them

-• If fines reach $10.00, card use is blocked at all SAILS libraries
+• If fines reach $10.00, card use is blocked at all SAILS libraries and for digital services such as Libby.

 • May be returned to any SAILS library